Pakillo/biblioformat/README.md

 The revised references are automatically copied to the clipboard, so they can be directly pasted into the original document.

-Alternatively, we can obtain the revised references in BibTeX format, for further editing or importing into a reference manager
+Alternatively, we can obtain the references in BibTeX format, for further editing or importing into a reference manager

 ``` r
 newrefs <- biblioformat(refs, format = "bibtex", filename = "myrefs.bib")
 ```

+Note that some references may be changed and erroneously confounded with others.
+Please check the output reference list.

 Acknowledgements
 ----------------